EtheaDev/DBAwareLabeledComponents/README.md

 Coming soon, into Wiki section.

 ### RELEASE NOTES
+05 Sep 2022: ver.1.2.2
+- Refactoring of rendering TLabeledDBGrid to fix some problems when dgRowSelect is active

 19 Aug 2022: ver.1.2.1
 - Fixed checkbox drawing in "Windows" style, using rowmargin and/or LinesPerRow
 - Fixed drawing cell right aligned